GRCJP/Resume-Builder-Public/documentation/resume-guidance.md

 # How to Build a Resume That Opens Doors
-*Industry Strategy for GRC Professionals*
+*By AJ - GRC Engineering Club*

-This guidance represents proven resume strategy principles that informed the development of the GRC Resume Builder tool.
+This guidance represents the proven resume strategy that informed the development of the GRC Resume Builder tool.

 ## The Resume Isn't a Biography, It's a Signal